OCIPOC/courses-and-books/python-data-structures/book/text-processing.md

 In the classic pattern-matching problem, we are given a text string T of length n and a pattern string P of length m, and want to find whether P is a substring of T. If so, we may want to find the lowest index j within T at which P begins, such that T[j:j+m] equals P, or perhaps to find all indices of T at which pattern P begins.

 ### Brute Force
-In brute force we just find all possible solutions.
-The brute force runs  with the Time Complexity of O(nm) where n is the length of text T and m is the length of pattern P.
+In Brute-Force we find all possible solutions.
+The brute force runs  with the Time Complexity of O(nm), where n is the length of text T and m is the length of pattern P.
 ```Python
 def find_brute(T, P):
     n, m = len(T), len(P)